-It has always been my lifelong ambition to become a Texas Sheriff and have always felt compelled by a sense of duty to serve my fellow citizens.
+It was always my lifelong ambition to become a Texas Sheriff and I have always felt compelled by a sense of duty to serve my fellow citizens.
 I have spent my entire professional career in the service of the law, striving to make a difference in the lives of those whom I served.
-The fact is, we live in a time when too many public officials willingly choose to ignore the Rule of Law and are willfully ignorant of the freedoms that our Constitution enshrines.
-As your Sheriff, I will always stand to achieve order and respect for our constitutional rights and to do what is necessary to protect these rights for everyone.
-Cognizant of the public safety issues associated with the County’s steady population growth, and coupled with the accomplishments we have been able to achieve thus far in my first term, I know we are at our safest when we work together.
+The fact is, we live in a time when too many public officials willingly choose to ignore the rule of law and are willfully ignorant of the freedoms that our Constitution enshrines.
+As your Sheriff, I will continue to stand to achieve order and respect for our constitutional rights and to do what is necessary to protect those rights for everyone.
+Cognizant of the public safety issues associated with the County’s steady population growth, I know we are at our safest when we work together.
 To accomplish the tremendous task of keeping our communities safe, I am relying on the help and support of you, the engaged citizen.
-I work for you, a fact of which I am daily reminded.
+I work for you, a fact of which I am daily reminded and never lose sight.
 I am asking for your support, endorsement, and prayer in this journey, as I humbly seek a second term as your Collin County Sheriff.

 What is your vision and goal for this office?
 What do you want to accomplish?